loop614/raycuboid/README.md

 - Just like [rayquad](https://github.com/loop614/rayquad) but in 3d
 - Check if the Vector3 is in the [cuboid](https://en.wikipedia.org/wiki/Cuboid)
 - Click button next for the next cuboid example
+- Move Camera with wasdqe
+- Move Vector3 with ijkluio
 - Using raylib

 ## Quick Start